OfficeDev/hands-on-labs/O3653/O3653-18 People/lab.md

 In this lab, you will use the Microsoft Graph to integrate the Office 365 People API with an ASP.NET MVC application.

 ## Get an Office 365 developer environment
 To complete the exercises below, you will require an Office 365 developer environment.
-Use the Office 365 tenant that you have been provided with for Tech Ready.
+Use the Office 365 tenant that you have been provided with for Microsoft Ignite.

 ## Prerequisites
   1. You must have the OData v4 Client Code Generator add-in installed.
-In Visual Studio, go to **Tools** > **Extensions and Updates**, select "Online" from the left-most treeview, then search for "Odata v4 Client Code Generator", and click install.
+In Visual Studio, go to **Tools** > **Extensions and Updates**, select **Online** from the left-most treeview, and search for *OData v4 Client Code Generator*.

 ## Exercise 1: Create a new project using Azure Active Directory v2 authentication

 In this first step, you will create a new ASP.NET MVC project using the **Graph AAD Auth v2 Starter Project** template, register a new application in the developer portal, and log in to your app and generate access tokens for calling the Graph API.

-1. Launch Visual Studio 2015 and select **New** > **Project**.
+1. Launch Visual Studio 2015 and select **File** > **New** > **Project**.
   1. Search the installed templates for **Graph** and select the **Graph AAD Auth v2 Starter Project** template.
   1. Name the new project **PeopleGraphWeb** and click **OK**.
-  1. Open the **Web.config** file and find the **appSettings** element.
-This is where you will need to add your appId and app secret you will generate in the next step.
+  1. Open the **Web.config** file in the root directory and find the **appSettings** element.
+This is where you will add the app ID and app secret that you will generate in the next step.

-2. Launch the Application Registration Portal by opening a browser and navigating to **apps.dev.microsoft.com** to register a new application.
+2. Launch the Application Registration Portal by opening a browser to https://apps.dev.microsoft.com to register a new application.
   1. Sign into the portal using your Office 365 username and password.
-  1. Click **Add an App** and type **PeopleGraphQuickStart** for the application name.
+  1. Click **Add an app** and type **PeopleGraphQuickStart** for the application name.
-  1. Copy the **Application Id** and paste it into the value for **ida:AppId** in your project's **web.config** file.
+  1. Copy the **Application Id** and paste it into the value for **ida:AppId** in your project's **Web.config** file.
   1. Under **Application Secrets** click **Generate New Password** to create a new client secret for your app.
   1. Copy the displayed app password and paste it into the value for **ida:AppSecret** in your project's **web.config** file.
   1. Modify the **ida:AppScopes** value to include the required `People.Read` and `User.ReadBasic.All` scopes. //todo: check which is preferred